atsushieno/resident-midi-keyboard/README.md

 The app is primarily intended to meet all these conditions:

 - a MIDI client that works anywhere System Alert Window works
+- a virtual MIDI input keyboard that DAWs can connect to and receive MIDI inputs
 - supports both MIDI 1.0 and 2.0 (as long as possible)
 - makes use of mobile features such as multi-touches and follows mobile design principles